BlogRenting in Colombia

 • Name of the owner or agent (generates more trust)

-Common mistakes that drive buyers away
+Frequent mistakes that drive buyers away

-"North Bogotá neighborhood"
+"North of Bogotá neighborhood"

 No exact neighborhood, no complex, nothing.
 Buyers aren't going to guess if it's in Usaquén or Suba.